samuruph/mylearncpp/C04-Data-Types/README.md

 ---

 ### SX — 4.x summary and quiz:
-Have. a look at the exercises for this chapter in the course book.
+Have a look at the exercises for this chapter in the course.
 Then, you will find solutions inside the `exercises/sx-questions` folder.

 Enjoy! :)